Moyal deformations, $W_{1+\infty}$ and celestial holography: Discussion

 \section{Discussion}

 In this paper, we have studied the Moyal deformed self-dual gravity theory~\eqref{Moyal_action}.
 We have examined the form of the collinear splitting function of their $n$-pt all $+$ helicity amplitudes and found that the only difference with the usual amplitude involves the splitting function deformed by $[ij]\to[ij]_\qq$.
-After Mellin transforming this collinear limit to extract the contribution of conformally soft gravitons, we found that the deformed splitting function gives rise to the loop algebra of the wedge subalgebra of $W_{1+\infty}$.
-Just like $Lw_\wedge$ in self-dual gravity, this algebra is perturbatively exact.
-The results of this paper suggest that lifting celestial holography from $w_{1+\infty}$ to $W_{1+\infty}$ is more likely related to turning on non-commutativity in the bulk, rather than quantum corrections.
+After Mellin transforming this collinear limit to extract the contribution of conformally soft gravitons, we found that the deformed splitting function gives rise to $LW_\wedge$.
+This is the loop algebra of $W_\wedge$, which is itself an augmentation of the wedge subalgebra of symplecton algebra to allow half-integer values for $p,m$.
+We note that the symplecton algebra is the unique $W(\mu)$-algebra which allows this augmentation.
+Thus $W_\wedge$ is the unique deformation of $w_\wedge$ as a Lie algebra.
+Just like $Lw_\wedge$ in self-dual gravity, the $LW_\wedge$ algebra is a perturbatively exact symmetry of the Moyal deformed self-dual gravity.
+Thus the results of this paper suggest that lifting celestial holography from $w_{1+\infty}$ to its deformation is more likely related to turning on non-commutativity in the bulk, rather than quantum corrections.

 There are many possible avenues worthy of further explanation.
 Firstly, it would be good to know the form of the all plus 1-loop amplitudes in the Moyal deformed theory.
 Any Feynman diagram contributing to these amplitudes would involve exactly $n$ Moyal vertices.
 One possible conjecture for the amplitude that seems to naturally generalize the all plus amplitudes in self-dual gravity is